mvaganov/thinkwithtools/curriculum.md

 ## Section 1: Web Foundations and Metacognition
 <!-- ~60-110 min -->
 <details><summary>Learn basic HTML by hand</summary><ul>
-<li> <i>(5 min)</i> Introduce the importancs of web programming.
+<li><i>(5 min)</i> Introduce the importancs of web programming.
 "Web development with HTML, CSS, and JavaScript is critical literacy in this course.
 It is true that by the end of the class, the AI will be writing most of your code.
 However, it is an inescapable fact that these technical skills are required to edit, critique, and improve AI output. web programming is not mechanics that can be ignored, it is the source of your most powerful agency when doing web development."<br>
 "We are going to write HTML by hand, so that you can get a feel for the technology, and understand the output that LLMs give us."
-<li> <i>(2 min)</i> Have each student create a plain text file, with a <code>.html</code> suffix
+<li><i>(2 min)</i> Have each student create a plain text file, with a <code>.html</code> suffix
-<li> <i>(30 min)</i> Write "Hello World!
+<li><i>(30 min)</i> Write "Hello World!
 This is my first HTML webpage."
 Starting from scratch, from an empty file with some understandable text, add HTML tags one at a time.
 This will give students clarity about how to program, and dispel some ambiguity about what code does.
 Make predicitons about output and test those predictions often, so that students can recognize and get into that habit as well.<ul>
-<li> Use <code>b</code>old, <code>i</code>talics, <code>u</code>nderline, and <code>strike</code> tags to change the appearance of words written in the page.
+<li>Use <code>b</code>old, <code>i</code>talics, <code>u</code>nderline, and <code>strike</code> tags to change the appearance of words written in the page.
-<li> Add an image. show how the <code>img</code> tag works (<code>src</code> and <code>with</code> or <code>height</code> variables)
+<li>Add an image. show how the <code>img</code> tag works (<code>src</code> and <code>with</code> or <code>height</code> variables)
-<li> Show how the <code>a</code>nchor tag works (<code>href</code> to google.com, or some other safe website)
+<li>Show how the <code>a</code>nchor tag works (<code>href</code> to google.com, or some other safe website)
-<li> Show <code>p</code>, <code>br</code>, <code>h1</code>, <code>h2</code>, <code>h3</code> tags
+<li>Show <code>p</code>, <code>br</code>, <code>h1</code>, <code>h2</code>, <code>h3</code> tags
 <li> Look at each student's work as they follow along with your tutorial.
 </ul>
 </ul></details>
 <details><summary>Compare your work to AI-generated code</summary><ul>
-<li> <i>(2 min)</i> Ask each student to "imagine what is the simplest HTML webpage you can make."
+<li><i>(2 min)</i> Ask each student to "imagine what is the simplest HTML webpage you can make."
 Have them describe their expectation to a peer.
-<li> <i>(2 min)</i> Have each student prompt an LLM "<code>What's the simplest HTML webpage you can make?</code>" How was it different from expectations?
+<li><i>(2 min)</i> Have each student prompt an LLM "<code>What's the simplest HTML webpage you can make?</code>" How was it different from expectations?
-<li> <i>(2 min)</i> Ask an LLM to list the basic HTML tags used for formatting, with an example of synta using each tag, and expected output.
+<li><i>(2 min)</i> Ask an LLM to list the basic HTML tags used for formatting, with an example of syntax using each tag, and expected output.
 </ul></details>
 <details><summary>Discuss AI Output: What did you get?</summary><ul>
 <li> <i>(10 min)</i> Discuss: Did it explain it's thinking?
 Did the LLM output more HTML syntax than you expected?
 Or less?
-<li> <i>(5-40 min)</i> Try a different LLM and see if the results are different.
+<li><i>(5-40 min)</i> Try a different LLM and see if the results are different.
 Here are the best LLMs as of the writing of this document: <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://claude.ai/">Claude</a> (age 18+), <a href="https://deepseek.ai/">Deepseek</a> (age 18+), <a href="https://gemini.google.com/">Gemini</a>, <a href="https://grok.com/">Grok</a>.
 Encourage students to try each one at some point during the class.
 Because of the rate of change in the AI industry, expect this list of recommended LLMs to change during the class.
 Be prepared to research a better list before class starts.
 As a baseline, ChatGPT is likely to be the best option, since OpenAI is an AI product focused company, and as of October 2025, it is an outlier in how extremely well funded it is, with clear plans to develop robust infrastructure to support its popularity.
-<li> <i>(2 min)</i> Using a chat program or LMS that the entire class has access to, have each student cut-and-paste their favorite sentence generated by an LLM from today's exercises.
+<li><i>(2 min)</i> Using a chat program or LMS that the entire class has access to, have each student cut-and-paste their favorite sentence generated by an LLM from today's exercises.
 </ul></details>
 <details><summary><b>Assignment:</b> About Me Page</summary><ul>
-<li> Write your pseudonym (fake name) in a simple webpage.
+<li>Write your pseudonym (fake name) in a simple webpage.
 Add personal information about yourself that you want people to know (but not sensitive identity information).
 Consider what you think is important to you, and what is important for other people to know about you.
-<li> Use at least 3 different tags (for example: <code>h1</code> for a title, <code>b</code> to make important text bold, <code>img</code> to include an image you think is important).
+<li>Use at least 3 different tags (for example: <code>h1</code> for a title, <code>b</code> to make important text bold, <code>img</code> to include an image you think is important).
-<li> When you were writing the HTML code, did you imagine what the output would look like? did the output come out like you expected?
+<li>When you were writing the HTML code, did you imagine what the output would look like? did the output come out like you expected?
-<li> Paste your HTML code into an LLM and ask it to make changes to it.
+<li>Paste your HTML code into an LLM and ask it to make changes to it.
 For example "take this webpage and make it look like a modern blog post".
-Look at the HTML output.
+Look at the HTML output to understand it.
+Test your understanding with small edits.
-<li> Be sure to NOT include too much personal information.
+<li>Be sure to NOT include too much personal information.
 It is possible for LLMs to leak data, and this information could be used for identity theft in the future.<ul>
-  <li> Avoid sharing your real name, address, phone number, email address, birthdate, middle name, what school you are attending, the names of your pets, names of family members
+  <li>Avoid sharing your real name, address, phone number, email address, birthdate, middle name, what school you are attending, the names of your pets, names of family members
-  <li> NEVER share passwords, PINs, passport/drivers-license/social-security numbers, bank acount numbers, or any other unique numbers associated with your identity.
+  <li>NEVER share passwords, PINs, passport/drivers-license/social-security numbers, bank acount numbers, or any other unique numbers associated with your identity.
 </ul>
 </ul></details>